 During virtual, Zoom-based engagement sessions, participants shared household objects and homemade models to represent their personal experiences and memories of living in Lawrenceville, and to explore possible uses that could be included when the Clack Campus is redeveloped.

-A model created and documented by planning process participants.
-These abstract dioramas were documented by the Project Team to help inform the preliminary community values that were developed for the Clack Campus. .....
+A model created by planning process participants.
+These abstract dioramas were documented by the Project Team to inform the development of a set of shared community values and goals for the Clack Campus.